Is Health Insurance More Expensive in New York?

 Final Thoughts: Managing Healthcare Costs in New York

-• Don’t be afraid to negotiate medical bills—ask about discounts or payment plans.
+• Negotiate medical bills and ask about discounts or payment plans

-• Look into low-cost options like community clinics, telehealth, and pharmacies with discount programs.
+• Explore low-cost options: community clinics, telehealth, and discount pharmacies

 Post Comment